UPDATE (April 29, 2018): This post was written in November 2017. Now that Avengers: Infinity War has been released, you can read my recap of it here.

 If You Liked This Post

-… then you may also dig why every Marvel movie tells basically the same story, or this look at where the marketing for the Justice League movie went wrong.
+… then you may also dig why every Marvel movie tells basically the same story.

 Poster Image: Marvel: Infinity War fan art by artist Pierre-Luc Boucher